SEMA Ltd. Covid-19 Guidelines

-SEMA’s aim is to support the healthcare of its employees, members at all levels and training delegates, so the safety and wellbeing of everyone is our paramount concern.
+SEMA Ltd. aims to support the healthcare of its employees, members and training delegates.
+Therefore the safety and wellbeing of everyone is our paramount concern.
 We constantly monitor government advice and have listed our safety measures and information about our risk assessments below.
 We have conducted a risk assessment of our Burntwood Office to determine the maximum safe capacity to be able to adhere to 2-metre-plus social distancing, to determine the number of places available on each of our courses.
 We will be keeping our training venues well ventilated by having windows open, where we can.
 Depending on the season, it is advised that all delegates attend courses in warm clothing (we suggest lots of layers that can be added or removed).

 2.0 Our safety measures